 - Effective use of visual aids?

 - Time management?

 : In studio, your team will present your main findings for 7 minutes, with 5 minutes for Q&A and feedback.
 You need to prepare a Google Slides presentation, by adding your slides to the link your TA will send you.
-The slides should be sent to your TA by 5pm on Monday
+The slides should be ready by 5pm on Monday

 .
 Every team member

 needs to participate in the presentation.
 Write down the questions and feedback you receive during your presentation, and reflect on them in your report.

 : One report per team.
 Your report should be submitted as a zip file.
 The main report should be written in Markdown

 Name the file with your team name, and submit it by visiting this link